 Rule: If used, Basic Authentication must be conducted over TLS, but Basic Authentication is not recommended because it discloses secrets in plan text (base64 encoded) in HTTP Headers.

-Rule: Client Certificate Authentication using TLS is a strong form of authentication that is recommended where appropriate.
+Rule: Client Certificate Authentication using Mutual-TLS is a common form of authentication that is recommended where appropriate.
 See: Authentication Cheat Sheet.

 SOAP encoding styles are meant to move data between software objects into XML format and back again.

 Rule: Enforce the same encoding style between the client and the server.

 This is for data at rest.
 The integrity of data in transit can easily be provided by TLS.

 When using public key cryptography, encryption does guarantee confidentiality but it does not guarantee integrity since the receiver's public key is public.
 For the same reason, encryption does not ensure the identity of the sender.

 Rule: For XML data, use XML digital signatures to provide message integrity using the sender's private key.
 This signature can be validated by the recipient using the sender's digital certificate (public key).

 Data elements meant to be kept confidential must be encrypted using a strong encryption cipher with an adequate key length to deter brute-forcing.

 Rule: Messages containing sensitive data must be encrypted using a strong encryption cipher.
 This could be transport encryption or message encryption.